discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Authorization

-Before we start registering slash commands, make sure your bot has the `applications.commands` scope for the particular guild that you will be working with.
+Before you start registering slash commands, make sure your bot has the `applications.commands` scope for the particular guild that you will be working with.
 Refer back to [Adding your bot to servers](../preparations/adding-your-bot-to-servers.md) if you haven't done so already.

 ## Registering slash commands